The Prophet of Islam and the Jews

 E – Natural Feeling of a Jew Towards the Prophecy of Muhammad (p)

-For several days, on the outskirts of Medina, awaiting eagerly the arrival of Prophet Muhammad (p) and his companion from Mecca, was a small group of Muslims.
-Also, nearby was a Jew, Abdullah Bin Salaam, picking dates off a palm tree with his aunt on the ground assisting him.
-Abdullah was in a better position to spot the incoming from afar; therefore, he was the first to see the Prophet and his companion coming.
-He became overwhelmed with excitement, calling loudly, “Muhammad has arrived, God is great!”
-Upon this, his aunt told him to quiet down,saying, “If he was Moses son of Imran, you would not have shouted as loud.”
-Abdullah responded, “Oh, my aunt, by Allah, he is (only) the brother of Moses, son of Imran and is on his faith.”
+For several days, on the outskirts of Medina, awaiting eagerly the arrival of Prophet Muhammad (p) and his companion from Mecca was a small group of Muslims.
+Also nearby was a Jew, Abdullah Bin Salaam, picking dates off a palm tree with his aunt on the ground assisting him.
+Abdullah was better positioned to spot the incoming from afar; therefore, he was the first to see the Prophet and his companion coming.
+He became excited, calling loudly, “Muhammad has arrived; God is great!”
+Upon this, his aunt told him to quiet down, saying, “If he were Moses, son of Imran, you would not have shouted as loud.”
+Abdullah responded, “Oh, my aunt, by Allah, he is (only) the brother of Moses, son of Imran, and is on his faith.”
 She asked, “Is he the expected Prophet we have been told about (in the Torah)?”
 He said, “Yes.”

-This historical event is a natural reflection of what was in the inner-hearts of many of the true believers in God.
-Abdullah and other Jewish leaders and individuals accepted Islam along with many Arabian tribes living in the city of Medina.
+This historical event is a natural reflection of what was in the inner hearts of many true believers in God.
+Abdullah, other Jewish leaders, and individuals accepted Islam along with many Arabian tribes living in Medina.
 (See A. Alhalabi, Alsirah Alhalabiyah, Volume 2, page 121).

 F – Protectors of the Jews

 Jewish communities in Anatolia flourished and continued to prosper throughout the Ottoman conquest.
 When the Ottomans captured Busra in 1324 and made it their capital, they found a Jewish community oppressed under Byzantine rule.
 The Jews welcomed the Ottomans as saviors.
-Sultan Orhan gave them permission to build the Etz ha-Hayyim (Tree of Life) Synagogue which remained in service until sixty years ago.
+Sultan Orhan permitted them to build the Etz ha-Hayyim (Tree of Life) Synagogue, which remained in service until sixty years ago.

-When Mehmet II “the Conqueror” took Constantinople in 1453, he encountered an oppressed Romaniot (Byzantine) Jewish community that welcomed him with enthusiasm.
-Sultan Mehmet II issued a proclamation to all Jews, “to ascend the site of the Imperial Throne, to dwell in the best of the land, each beneath his Dine and his fig tree, with silver and with gold, with wealth and with cattle….” ( Encyclopedia Judaica, Volume 16 page 1532.)
+When Mehmet II, “the Conqueror,” took Constantinople in 1453, he encountered an oppressed Romaniot (Byzantine) Jewish community that enthusiastically welcomed him.
+Sultan Mehmet II proclaimed to all Jews, “to ascend the site of the Imperial Throne, to dwell in the best of the land, each beneath his Dine and his fig tree, with silver and with gold, with wealth and with cattle….” ( Encyclopedia Judaica, Volume 16 page 1532.)

 In 1470, Jews expelled from Bavaria by Ludvig X found refuge in the Ottoman Empire.
 (Avram Galante, Histoire des Juifs d’Istanbul, Volume 2.)